2023 Summer Camps Available (Preliminary)!

 Blocking and Tackling Within a safe, non-contact format and applying the USA Football Heads Up curriculum, we effectively train campers to block and tackle so they play better, safer football.
 On a daily basis, players will develop the right posture, footwork and approach to playing the contact game effectively.
 We build muscle memory, skill and understanding, so campers compete with confidence and make big plays.

-Please see your confirmation email for your General Release and Waiver.
-All participants must submit a completed waiver in order to participate.
-A Release and Hold Harmless Agreement must be signed by a parent or guardian and submitted prior to the camp’s first day.
+WAIVER: A Release and Hold Harmless Agreement must be signed by a parent or guardian and submitted prior to the camper’s first day.
 The Release and Hold Harmless Agreement may be submitted electronically.

 *HEALTH HISTORY FORM: Campers attending a New Jersey or Connecticut camp location must complete and submit a Health History Form prior to the camp start.
 These must be completed as paper documents.

 YOUR CAMP LOCATION, DATE AND TIMES: Check your email confirmation and/or view the camp schedule here.

 FIRST DAY, MORNING CHECK IN TIMES: Check-in opens 45 minutes prior to the camp time.
 This is a one time process, occurring only on the first day of camp.
 A parent, guardian or authorized adult must walk the camper through the First Day, Morning check-in process.

 DROP OFF TUES-FRI: Campers may join us as early as 15 minutes prior to camp start, unless you have purchased extended supervision.
 See below for extended supervision details.